 Graduate Research Statement: My Two Cents

-- Introduce the scientific problem and its impact on society (ie address Review Criteria 1 for Intellectual Merit and Broader Impacts)
+Introduce the scientific problem and its impact on science and society (emphasis on Review Criteria 1)

 This essay will be Intellectual Merit heavy, but still needs to address Broader Impacts.
 Show why the broader scientific community / society should care about your research!